Frequently Asked Questions

 - Web conferencing (WebEx) services via most devices is available to all faculty, staff and students anywhere the Internet is accessible, including all classrooms, meeting rooms and offices.

-- Everyone can check this ITS website for a list of rooms equipped with Next Generation technology for classes and meetings.
+- Everyone can check this Information Technology website for a list of rooms equipped with Next Generation technology for classes and meetings.
 These spaces offer current, reliable infrastructure, including state-of-the-art video conferencing (TelePresence) as well as audio, visual and lecture-capture technology to enhance collaboration and communication between students and instructors.
 Recorded sessions are available for review almost immediately.

 What more has been accomplished?